CZ-NIC/fred-docs/Concepts/Communication.rst

    * - Deletion warning |br| :term:`CZ-specific`
      - Domain is going to be deleted – the :ref:`delW state <registration-expiration>` has been reached

+       *CZ.NIC: This letter was discontinued in January 2019.*
      - :ref:`Holder <contact-roles>`
      - Letter
    * - Deletion notice